jaredhanson/passport/.github/PULL_REQUEST_TEMPLATE.md

 #### Are you implementing a new feature?

-Requests for new features should first be discussed on the [discussion forum](https://github.com/passport/discuss).
+Requests for new features should first be discussed on the [developer forum](https://github.com/passport/develop).
 This allows the community to gather feedback and assess whether or not there is an existing way to achieve the desired functionality.